 This article was last updated Jan 13, 2013, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 PayPal is “the world’s most loved way to pay and get paid.”
 If you’re a loyal PayPal user, or a business owner who depends on their payment processing services, you may have noticed their unique credit and debit card offerings.
 The PayPal Business Debit MasterCard® and the PayPal Extras MasterCard® are two popular pieces of plastic that are available for consumers.
 Here’s a look at the differences between the PayPal debit card and the PayPal credit card so you can decide if either is right for you.

 The basis of the PayPal debit card is pretty simple.
 Any money that is available in your PayPal account is instantly available on the card.
 Every time you make a charge on the card, the money comes out of your PayPal balance.
-This is just like a standard bank debit card, only the money is coming from the internet (sort of).
-I'm sure there's a giant Bank of PayPal in the world that has all of this cyber money stored away under massive supervision, but as far as I know, the money sits online and gets withdrawn from there, through the use of this card or otherwise.
+This is just like a standard bank debit card, only the money is is withdrawn from the PayPal account registered to your business instead of your business bank account.
+The PayPal Business Debit Card is processed by MasterCard so you should be able to use it anywhere that accepts MasterCard.

-*Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.*The content in this article is accurate at the publishing date, and may be subject to changes per the card issuer.
+*Editorial Note: This content is not provided or commissioned by the credit card issuer.
+Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
+This site may be compensated through the credit card issuer Affiliate Program.